symbolfigures/fields/color/README.md

 `fill.py` fills in shapes with colors randomly sampled from some image `pallet.jpg`.

-There are three steps:
+There are two steps:
 1. Continous white spaces are filled with a color randomly selected from the pallette.
 2. The lines are filled with color.

-3. Edges between shapes are blended slightly.
+Pass in the image directory, and an optional output directory if you don't want the files overwritten.

-Pass in the image directory, and an optional output directory if you don't want the files overwritten. `--lines` and `--blend` are optional. `--threshold` sets the grayscale value (0-255) which divides black from white.
+`python fill.py input_folder --dir_out=output_folder`

-`python fill.py input_folder --dir_out=output_folder --threshold=160 --lines --blend`
+### Blend

-Blend takes a long time, and `blend_gpu.py` can be used instead.
-It's about 200 times faster and requires a GPU.
+`blend_gpu.py` makes the edges of the shapes more smooth by blending the colors.
+It requires a GPU.
 Pass in the `dir_in`, which must contain only .png images.
 Include an optional `dir_out` folder, or else the files are overwritten. `batch_size` and `block_length` may be adjusted to GPU specifications.
 `python blend_gpu.py input_folder --dir_out=output_folder`

 Try reducing `batch_size` if you get `illegal memory access was encountered` errors.